trisulnsm/bitmaul/SWEEPBUF.md

   }
 ````

-You can dissect this in just one line
+You can dissect this in just one line with the `next_bitfield` function.
+Just pass a LUA table of bitfield lengths from MOST to LEAST significant bit as seen on Wireshark.

 ````lua
   local flags_fo = payload:next_bitfield_u16( {4,6,1,1,1,1,1,1})